pivotal-cf/cred-alert/README.md

     $ go install github.com/onsi/ginkgo/ginkgo

+The fakes can be generated using the `counterfeiter` tool.
+This can be installed with:

+    $ go get github.com/maxbrunsfeld/counterfeiter

 ## Workflow

 You can `go get` and edit the files like normal in this repository.
 If any